 - Participating in major trade exhibitions such as Food, Hotel Indonesia, Indo Livestock, Asia Fruit Logistica, Food Hotel Asia exhibition

 - Promoting the Australian image of clean and green agricultural products with highest quality and international standards

 Consistent quality, timely delivery and competitive pricing are essential if Australian suppliers are to ensure an increased market penetration and popularity of Australian products in the Indonesian market.

 Marketing and promotional activities in Indonesia vary dramatically.
-Some options include direct marketing (mail-out and/or fax-out), product/company launches that are usually held at key venues (e.g. five-star hotels), and advertising with the local media (TV, radio, newspapers).
-Television advertising is very expensive so most companies prefer to conduct newspaper advertising.
+Some options include direct marketing (mail-out and/or fax-out), product/company launches held at key venues (e.g. five-star hotels), and advertising with the local media (TV, radio, newspapers).
+Television advertising is very expensive so most companies prefer to undertake newspaper advertising.

 Live cattle exporters need to form a direct relationship with feedlot companies or slaughtered cattle importers.
 Main destinations in Indonesia for livestock are Jakarta, Lampung, Cilacap and Surabaya.

 Australian Exporters Livestock Council (Livecorp) - www.livecorp.com.au

 Hort Innovation - www.horticulture.com.au